KB User's Guide - Documents Tab - Using the IncludeDoc Feature to Restrict Content

 - When the container document is viewed in either Live Site, the container document AND the embedded document will be counted in your document Stats.

-The image below shows a container document that is being viewed from the Live Internal KB Site.
-The container document is entitled, "Flag up!
-Ice fishing in Wisconsin".
+The image below shows a container document, "Flag Up!
+Ice Fishing in Wisconsin" that is being viewed from the Live Internal KB Site.
 The restricted content embedded via the IncludeDoc feature is entitled, "Instructions for KB User's Guide Staff: Requesting Updates to DNR PDFs".
 Those with appropriate ReadAccess to the restricted data will see the restricted content on the Internal Live Site.
 Those with the appropriate WriteAccess to the restricted content will see an Edit this section button (circled below in red) which will lead to the KB Admin Tools.

 The "Includedoc Chain" can go up to five layers deep (so there is no infinite looping).
 When the depth limit is reached, the last layer of 'IncludeDoc'(s) is converted into 'LinkDoc'(s).
 Access permissions, 'LinkDoc' tags, 'Htmlentity' tags, etc. are all honored along the "IncludeDoc chain".
 Infinite loops are prevented without enforcing any depth limit.